Jon Hall (actor): Sam Katzman

 Hall went on to make a number of films for producer Sam Katzman, who had a set-up at Columbia Pictures.
 Their association began with Last of the Redmen (1947), an adaptation of Last of the Mohicans, for which he had been borrowed from Sam Goldwyn.
 He followed it with The Prince of Thieves (1948), playing Robin Hood, and The Mutineers (1949).

 Hall was in three films for director William Berke; Zamba (1949), an adventure tale; Deputy Marshall (1949), a Western, and On the Isle of Samoa (1950), a South Seas tale.

-He was meant to appear in Last of the Buccaneers for Katzman, but Paul Henreid played the role.
+Hall was meant to appear in Last of the Buccaneers for Katzman, but Paul Henreid played the role.
 In June 1950, he signed a new three-picture contract with Katzman and Hall's wife, Frances Langford, signed a two-picture contract.
 They both starred in Hurricane Island (1951), and Katzman scheduled Thief of Damascus for the two of them.
 Henreid wound up starring in that instead; Hall made two Westerns, When the Redskins Rode (1951), and Brave Warrior (1952).
 He also made China Corsair (1951) for Columbia.

-It was back to Katzman for Last Train from Bombay (1952).
+Hall returned to Katzman for Last Train from Bombay (1952).

 Television

 Jon Hall is perhaps best remembered by later audiences as the star of the television series Ramar of the Jungle, which ran from 1952 to 1954.

 He made a pilot for an unsold series, Knight of the South Seas for his own company, Lovina Productions.
 It was not picked up for series but the pilot was edited into a film, Hell Ship Mutiny (1957).

 He returned to feature films with Forbidden Island (1959), made at Columbia by Charles B. Griffith.
 He said he wished to follow it with three more movies, two set in the Orient and one a Western.
 However the film was not successful, and it was a number of years before Hall appeared in another movie.

-Hall made his final two television appearances on Perry Mason; in 1963, he played Max Randall in "The Case of the Festive Felon", and in 1965, he played Lt.
+Hall made his final two television appearances on Perry Mason; in 1963, he played Max Randall in "The Case of the Festive Felon" and in 1965 he played Lt.
 Kia in "The Case of the Feather Cloak."
 He directed and starred in the 1965 cult horror film The Beach Girls and the Monster.

 Non-acting career

 Hall was an inventor and highly skilled aviator.
-He held patents on an underwater camera, optivision lenses and the design of the hulls of PT boats for the US Navy.
+He held patents for an underwater camera, optivision lenses, and the design of the hulls of PT boats for the US Navy.

-He shot some additional footage for The Navy vs. the Night Monsters (1966).
+Hall shot some additional footage for The Navy vs. the Night Monsters (1966).

 With his father, he developed the Locher-Hall Telecurve map, a revolutionary cartographic device.

-During the 1970s he ran a camera lens firm, Optivision Co. of Santa Monica.
+During the 1970s Hall ran a camera lens firm, Optivision Co. of Santa Monica.